 SSAB works actively to prevent corruption in our business.
 SSAB’s governing document for anti-corruption defines SSAB’s zero tolerance approach to bribery and corruption, and sets out guidance for our daily operations.

 E-learning in business ethics

 All employees are expected to comply with SSAB’s Code of Conduct, the governing document for anti-corruption, and to have knowledge of how to report non-compliances through the Ethics Line.
-Communication and training are organized through a global e-learning module reaching out to all employees in order to provide training, available in six languages, in business ethics and to implement anti-corruption efforts.
-By the end of 2018, 89% (91%) of the employees (14,313 employees, including both white and blue collar employees) had completed the training module.
-90% of employees in Sweden, 88% in Finland and 87% in North America had completed the training.
+Communication and training are organized through a global e-learning module for all employees in order to provide training, available in six languages, in business ethics and to implement anti-corruption efforts.
+By the end of 2019, 91% (89%) of the employees (14,110 employees, including both office and production employees) had completed the training module.
+92% of employees in Sweden, 88% in Finland and 95% in North America had completed the training.
 All 11 members of the Group Executive Committee had completed the training.

-Employee engagement starts on day one.
-SSAB has an onboarding program for new employees who are expected to complete the e-learning in business ethics and sign a Code of Conduct statement within the first few weeks of employment.
+New SSAB employees are expected to complete the e-learning in business ethics and sign a Code of Conduct statement within the first few weeks of employment.
 This provides new employees with an understanding of our governing documents and expectations of our employees.
-By the end of the year, 74% (61%) of 2018 new employees had started the process to sign the Code of Conduct statement and to take the e-learning in business ethics.
+By the end of the year, 72% (74%) of new employees in 2019 had started the process to sign the Code of Conduct statement and take the e-learning in business ethics.